ojd2/web-crawl/README.md

 - Provide more keywords for the `exCheck` function
 - Export found and searched information into file as an xml
 - Implement and learn about more core testing methodologies
+- Devise a more concise method for extracting additional data

 ### References